gagoar/alohomora/readme.md

 ## Usage

-Every command accepts several options via cli or via custom configuration [see configuration for more](#configuration)
+Every command accepts several options through command line or custom configuration [see configuration for more](#configuration)

 ### List secrets.